Paul Lacoste (Canadian football): After football

 Currently, he is the owner and head trainer of Next Level Sports, a speed training specialist firm based in his hometown of Jackson, Mississippi.
 Lacoste has a Master of Science in Sports Administration from Mississippi State University.

 He would later be implicated for having a role in the Mississippi welfare funds scandal.
+He was acknowledged to have received a $1.4 million contract for a fitness boot camp program through state welfare funds and personally received $1.3 million of this welfare money.